Ph.D., Rhetoric and Composition, Miami University (Ohio)

 Swiencicki teaches courses in argument, literacy, writing, and gender studies.
-She is a college writing fellow in the First-Year Program, and directs the women and gender studies program.
+She is the interim director of the first-year writing program, and is an affiliate faculty in the women and gender studies program.

 She received her Bachelor of Arts from Mount Holyoke College and her Master of Arts from Syracuse University before going on to receive her Ph.D. in rhetoric from Miami of Ohio.

 - "Seneca Falls, Strategic Mythmaking, and a Feminist Politics of Relation" (with Maria Brandt, Deborah Uman, and Barb LeSavoy).
 Feminist Connections: Rhetorical Strategies from the Suffragettes to the Cyberfeminists.